 This paper will outline the progress that has been made on extending the coverage of Security-Enhanced Linux access controls to the X Window System server, a major component of the Linux desktop.
 This has been accomplished by applying the Flask architecture to the X server and extending the reach of SELinux policy to cover X server objects.
 Modifications have been made to both SELinux library and the X.Org X server implementation in support of this goal.
 In the SELinux library, improved capabilities for obtaining policy decisions from the kernel were added.
 In the X server, a set of general security hooks was added, followed by a Flask module which makes use of them.
 This module extends the enforcement of kernel-based security policy to the X server in userspace, providing fine-grained access and information flow control to this vital desktop component using the existing SELinux policy store and toolchain.

-The paper appears in the Proceedings of the 2007 SELinux Symposium and is also available here in:
+The paper appears in the Proceedings of the 2007 SELinux Symposium and is also available here in PDF format.

-The 2007 SELinux Symposium presentation slides are available here in:viewer application or a Web browser plug-in that supports the PDF file format.
+The 2007 SELinux Symposium presentation slides are available here in PDF format.

 Linux® is a registered trademark of Linus Torvalds in the United States and other countries.